VyommSoni/Network_Agent/README.md

 # Document QA Agent (RAG-based)

-An AI agent that reads user-provided documents, answers questions strictly based on the content of those documents using Retrieval-Augmented Generation (RAG), and replies to the user with grounded answers.
+An AI agent that reads documents, answers questions strictly based on the content of those documents using Retrieval-Augmented Generation (RAG), and replies to the user with grounded answers.
 Includes safe failure handling for cases where the answer isn't found in the document.

 ## Features
 - Accepts user-provided documents as the knowledge source (no external/general knowledge used for answering)